 (ii) Strike the phrase “in Fiscal Years 2020 through 2025” and insert the phrase “in Fiscal Years 2020 through 2023” in its place.

-(C) New subparagraphs (B) and (C) are added to read as follows:
+(C) A new subparagraph (B) is added to read as follows:

-“(B) In Fiscal Year 2024, transferring at least $6.3 million to the Green Finance Authority to support sustainable projects and programs;

-“(C) In Fiscal Years 2025, 2026, 2027, and 2028, transferring at least $7 million to the Green Finance Authority to support sustainable projects and programs; provided, that funding for such transfers is included in an approved budget and financial plan; provided further, that the total amount of money transferred to the Green Finance Authority from the Sustainable Energy Trust Fund in Fiscal Years 2025 through 2028 shall not exceed $60 million;”.
+(B) In Fiscal Years 2025, 2026, 2027, and 2028, transferring at least $7 million to the Green Finance Authority to support sustainable projects and programs; provided, that funding for such transfers is included in an approved budget and financial plan; provided further, that the total amount of money transferred to the Green Finance Authority from the Sustainable Energy Trust Fund in Fiscal Years 2025 through 2028 shall not exceed $60 million;”.

 (4) Paragraph (23) is amended by striking the phrase “; and” and inserting a semicolon in its place.

 (5) Paragraph (24) is amended by striking the period and inserting the phrase “; and” in its place.